cooperative-computing-lab/cctools/doc/manuals/makeflow/index.md

     2. complete
     3. failed
     4. aborted
-  * **job id** \- the underline execution system is a batch system, such as Condor or SGE, the job id would be the job id assigned by the batch system when the task was sent to the batch system for execution.
+  * **job id** \- the underline execution system is a batch system, such as Condor or UGE, the job id would be the job id assigned by the batch system when the task was sent to the batch system for execution.
   * **tasks waiting** \- the number of tasks are waiting to be executed.
   * **tasks running** \- the number of tasks are being executed.
   * **tasks complete** \- the number of tasks has been completed.